Characters: Game Of Thrones House Stark

 - Belligerent Sexual Tension: With Talisa, a surgeon he meets in the aftermath of Oxcross.
 They eventually marry.

-- Big Brother Instinct: Subtly looks disapprovingly at Sansa's attraction towards Joffrey in "Winter is Coming" and protects Bran from Wildlings in "A Golden Crown."
+- Big Brother Instinct: Subtly looks disapproving at Sansa's attraction towards Joffrey in "Winter is Coming" and protects Bran from Wildlings in "A Golden Crown".

 - Blood Knight: Shows occasional signs of this.